Snowflake-Labs/schemachange/.github/CONTRIBUTING.md

     ```

     + Go to GitHub.
 The new branch will show up with a green [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#initiating-the-pull-request) button.
-Make sure the title and message are clear, concise and self explanatory.
+Make sure the title and message are clear, concise and self-explanatory.
 Then click the button to submit it.